 Business Advisory Boards A Business Advisory Board’s role is to recommend strategy, suggest solutions to business problems and advise on relevant regulations.
 Like a Client Advisory Board, it should include five to seven members, but all should be from outside your company.
 The best such panel will have a diverse mix of local businesspeople and specialists from key functional areas such as human resources, finance, marketing and sales.

 This type of committee typically meets quarterly, but can convene more frequently if needed.
 Meetings should follow formal agendas sent to attendees in advance along with any supporting information that’s needed for discussion.
 Such preparation is essential because, otherwise, it may appear that the partner company doesn’t take the advisory group seriously or is unwilling to share important information with its members — and those members may stop participating as a result.

 The two main benefits that you can expect from a Business Advisory Board are, of course, insight and accountability.
 For many partner-company executives, their current businesses are the only ones that they’ve managed and led, so outside expertise can be particularly valuable.
 Some Acumen clients work with their Business Advisory Boards to conduct regular operational reviews.
 This process not only helps the partner-company executive hold the management team accountable for results, but forces a situation in which the entire company team is accountable to the Business Advisory Board.

 Keep in mind that members of these boards are normally reimbursed for their time; occasional gifts of appreciation are also appropriate.

-Acumen Management Group Ltd. “operationalizes” sales management systems and processes that pull revenue out of the doldrums into the fresh zone.
-During the past 12 years, our consulting, advisory, and platform services have illuminated, motivated, and rejuvenated the sales efforts for partners throughout North America.
-Ken’s latest book is “Leading High Performance Sales Teams”.
+Ken Thoreson “operationalizes” sales management systems and processes that pull revenue out of the doldrums into the fresh zone.
+During the past 15 years, our consulting, advisory, and platform services have illuminated, motivated, and rejuvenated the sales efforts for organizations throughout the world.
+Ken’s latest book in his “Your Sales Management Guru” series is Leading High Performance Sales Teams.